edoltl/Gait-Analysis-From-EMG-Signals/README.md

 # Gait-Analysis-From-EMG-Signals <br />
-Gait Analysis over three subjects to detect steps frequency, how many steps were taken and how long did they walk. <br />
+Gait Analysis over three subjects to detect steps frequency, how many steps were taken and how long they walked. <br />
 ## Description of the context.
 threeSubjects.mat are a collection of data obtained from an experiment at University Of Tokyo with the <br />
 purpose to collect "Walkability" infos. <br />